 Robotic Surgery is

 Assisted robotic prostatectomy is a way of doing surgery for prostate cancer.
 It is a type of keyhole (laparoscopic) surgery.
 It is also called da Vinci surgery.
 A surgeon does the surgery but uses a special machine (robot) to help.
 It is not available at all cancer hospitals in the UK.
-We don't yet know whether this type of surgery is better than other types of surgery for prostate cancer or whether it is cost effective.
 You have assisted robotic surgery in an operating theatre under a general anaesthetic.
 Robotic Surgery of prostate cancer in India is now done at 5 to 6 cities.
 Dr. Ramani perform his Robotic Surgeries in Asian Heart Institute.
 He also performs Robotic Surgery of Kidney & Robotic Surgery of Renal Cell Carcinoma.
 He is one of Top uro-oncologist in Mumbai & amongst Ten Top Uro-Oncologist in India.

 Dr. Ramani performed his first Robotic Prostatectomy in the year 2002.
 Doctors need to have special training before they can carry out this type of surgery.
 It involves two machines

 The patient unit